Local Volatility, Stochastic Volatility and Local Stochastic Volatility Models

 Thus, the problem of calibrating the model to market prices (i.e. obtaining the function \(\sigma(S,t)\)), is reduced to the problem of generating the function of call prices \(C(K,T)\), for every strike and expiry.
 This of course must be done starting with market prices for only a finite number of strikes and expiries.
 There are a variety of methods proposed for constructing an arbitrage free surface of call prices, and we refer to Rasmussen for a survey.

 Once the local volatility function has been obtained, one proceeds to price derivatives numerically.
-For example, one can use Monte Carlo method to generate a large number of possible paths using the stochastic differential equation above.
+For example, one can use the Monte Carlo method to generate a large number of possible paths using the stochastic differential equation above.
 Alternatively, one might use PDE finite differencing methods to price the derivative.

 A significant downside of local vol models is that \(dV/dS\) has the opposite from that observed in the market.
 When spot increases, a local vol model predicts that volatility should decrease, and vice versa.
 Since the observed market behaviour is the opposite, this makes the model unsuitable for hedging..
 Also, smile flattens with maturity.